-Trump to replace Homeland Security chief Kristi Noem with Markwayne Mullin
+Trump fires Homeland Security head Kristi Noem, names Mullin as replacement

 But Noem has played a prominent role in some of the administration’s most controversial immigration policies, and her tenure at the Department of Homeland Security (DHS) has spurred questions about government spending and conflicts of interest.

-The announcement that she would be leaving her post comes a day after she faced a grilling from Democrats during congressional judiciary hearings this week, several of whom called for her resignation.
+The announcement that she would be leaving her post comes a day after she faced a grilling from Democrats during congressional hearings this week, with several politicians called for her resignation.

 “DHS is supposed to be protecting our residents and upholding constitutional protections.
 But you’ve turned that on the head.
 You have actually turned the United States government against its own residents,” Representative Pramila Jayapal, a Democrat, said during Wednesday’s hearing.